ECLASS: Cooperation with other organizations

 Since January 1, 2006, ETIM has been a member of ECLASS and vice versa.
 ETIM Deutschland e.V. (from German: ElektroTechnisches InformationsModell) is an initiative to standardize the electronic exchange of product data in the field of electrical engineering.
 Both organizations have set themselves the goal of harmonizing ETIM with the ECLASS Standard and are working together with VDMA, ZVEI and DIN, among others.
 Prolist International e.V. was merged into ECLASS e.V. on January 1, 2013.

+ECLASS is a member of the Industrial Digital Twin Association (IDTA).
+The aim of the collaboration is to support the Asset Administration Shell (AAS) as a central element of the digital twin with standardized, machine-readable data from ECLASS.
+This allows the properties and classification of the ECLASS Standard to be integrated directly into the AAS, which promotes interoperability between systems and creates a uniform semantic basis for Industry 4.0 applications.

 Distribution

-Over 4,000 companies worldwide are already successfully using the ECLASS Standard for digital data exchange across all borders.
+Around 5,000 companies worldwide are already successfully using the ECLASS Standard for digital data exchange across all borders.
 ECLASS is used in industry, commerce, trade and the service sector.
-The current 40 segments (as of 2023) include, for example, construction, logistics, food, medicine, optics, automotive, laboratory technology and office supplies.
+The current 40 segments (as of 2025) include, for example, construction, logistics, food, medicine, optics, automotive, laboratory technology and office supplies.
 In addition to large international companies such as Siemens, SAP, VW-Audi and BASF, the German medical sector, for example, has opted for ECLASS as the classification standard for electronic data exchange.
 It is also used in public procurement, e.g. by the purchasing department of the federal government and some federal states of Germany.

 In 2002, the Fraunhofer Institute for Industrial Engineering published a survey according to which 34.9% of the 296 companies surveyed used a standard product classification system, of which 32.4% used ECLASS, i.e. 11.3% in absolute terms.
 This put ECLASS ahead of ETIM (6.6%) and UNSPSC (3.8%) in Germany.